What Is a Nassau?

 Team Nassau (2v2)

 Two teams of two compete.
 Each team uses their best ball (lowest score) on each hole.
-The three-bet structure stays the same — front, back, overall.
+The three-match structure stays the same — front, back, overall.

 Best for: Foursome games, couples events